Do You Know What Psychedelic Art is?

-Well, I believe we all know what psychedelic art is.
+Maybe you didn’t know that the meaning of term psychedelic is mind-manifesting?
+But apart from that, I believe we all know what psychedelic art is.
 It is probably one of the most exploited visual styles in design, corporate advertising and popular culture in general, especially in our digital age.
-Psychedelic art is something we usually proclaim as kitschy or banal, but if we return to that point in history when psychedelic art first emerged, we might discover some interesting facts about the movement that would change our opinion.
-Usually referred to as art influenced by the hallucinogenic drugs like LSD or mescaline, psychedelic art was more than just a visual representation of the artists’ trippy-hippy experiences.
-To discover all features of psychedelic art, we must travel beyond the world of lava-lamp decorations and hallucinogenic trips into the very center of American social and political context in the sixties and the birth of the counterculture movement.
+Trippy or Psychedelic art is something we usually proclaim as kitschy or banal, but if we return to that point in history when psychedelic art first emerged, we might discover some interesting facts about the movement that would change our opinion.
+Usually referred to as art influenced by hallucinogenic drugs like LSD or mescaline, psychedelic art was more than just a visual representation of the artists’ trippy-hippy experiences.
+To discover all features of psychedelic art, we must travel beyond the world of lava-lamp decorations and hallucinogenic trips into the very center of American social and political context in the sixties and the birth of a counterculture movement.

 Counterculture, Rock Posters, Underground Comix